YichenWei0601/MCM/README.md

 This is our 2025 project for MCM contest.

 Final paper, Code, Dataset, and Problem description is included.
+Mainly from me.
+The others have not been collected.